CrystalSommer24/ELK-Stack-Project/README.md

 To install ELK:

 Copy the [install-elk.yml](/Ansible) file to /etc/ansible/roles

 Add the new VM’s IP address to the /etc/ansible/hosts file.
 This allows Ansible to run the playbook on a specific machine.
-Use the following command to edit the file
+-Use the following command to edit the file
 - nano /etc/ansible/hosts

 Update the file so that the new VM’s IP address is listed in the [elk] group.
 If the [elk] group doesn’t exist yet add it under the [webservers] group.

 The IP address should be followed by:

 ansible_python_interpreter=/usr/bin/python3

 Example:

-# /etc/ansible/hosts
+###/etc/ansible/hosts

 [webservers]

 10.0.0.4 ansible_python_interpreter=/usr/bin/python3

 10.0.0.5 ansible_python_interpreter=/usr/bin/python3

- 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
+10..0.0.6 ansible_python_interpreter=/usr/bin/python3

  [elk]

  10.1.0.4 ansible_python_interpreter=/usr/bin/python3

 Now that the /etc/ansible/hosts file has been updated the playbook is ready to be run.
 Use the command: